jimoq/cpAnsibleDemo/README.md

-# Check Point Software Technologies
-# Security Management and Gateway end to end demo using ansible
+# Check Point Security Management and Gateway end-to-end demo using ansible
 =========

 Local Ansible demo on workstations